AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-42-atomic-energy-defense-provisions/frontmatter.md

 2785.
 Publication of contractor performance evaluations leading to award fees.

 2786.
 Enhanced procurement authority to manage supply chain risk.

+2787.
+Cost-benefit analyses for competition of management and operating contracts.

 #### Part B—Research and Development ####